Oscar-winning actor Gene Hackman and his wife and dog found dead in their New Mexico home

 Foul play was not suspected, but authorities did not release circumstances of their deaths and said an investigation was ongoing.

-Hackman, 95, was found dead with his wife Betsy Arakawa and their dog when deputies preformed a welfare check at the home around 1:45 p.m., Santa Fe County Sheriff’s Office spokesperson Denise Avila said.
+Hackman, 95, Betsy Arakawa, 63, and their dog were all dead when deputies entered their home to check on their welfare around 1:45 p.m.
+Wednesday, Santa Fe County Sheriff’s Office spokesperson Denise Avila said.

-He was a five-time Oscar nominee who won for “The French Connection” and “Unforgiven” 21 years apart.
+He was a five-time Oscar nominee who won for “The French Connection” in 1972 and “Unforgiven” two decades later.
 His death comes just four days before this year’s ceremony.

+Hackman met Arakawa, a classically trained pianist who grew up in Hawaii, when she was working part-time at a California gym in the mid-1980s, the New York Times reported in 1989.
+They soon moved in together, and by the end of the decade had bought their home in Santa Fe.

-The couple’s home is in a gated community just outside New Mexico’s capital city.
-Hackman moved to the area in the 1980s, where he was often seen around town and served as a board member of the Georgia O’Keeffe Museum in the 1990s, according to the local paper, The New Mexican.
+The large Southwestern-style ranch in a gated community just outside New Mexico’s capital city sits on a hill with views of the Rocky Mountains.

+Hackman was often seen around town and served as a board member of the Georgia O’Keeffe Museum in the 1990s, according to the local paper, The New Mexican.

 Aside from appearances at awards shows, he was rarely seen in the Hollywood social circuit and retired about 20 years ago.
 His was the rare Hollywood retirement that actually lasted.